Protect Your Roofing Shingles and Roof from Leaks!

 Unintended Consequence #2 – Moisture in Your Attic

-Perhaps the most obvious consequence (at least from a financial perspective) for you to avoid is installing any product that disturbs your shingles during the installation process.
+Perhaps the most obvious consequence (at least from a financial perspective) for you to avoid is installing any type of gutter guards that disturb your shingles during the installation process.
 Disturbing your shingles can void your roofing warranty.
 After discussing all of the problems that defective shingles can lead to, it is no wonder roofers distance themselves and try to remove any liability after a homeowner installs a product that essentially damages the roof.
 A shingle warranty typically lasts between 10 to 30 years.
 The higher the quality of the shingle — the longer the warranty.
 And a new roof is a significant investment.
-If a homeowner pays a healthy sum of money for a quality roof, why install a product that voids the warranty?
+If a homeowner pays a healthy sum of money for a quality roof, why install a product that voids the roof warranty?
 That is why we classify this as an unintended consequence.
 If you only take one thing away from reading this post, please use caution when selecting the products you install in your home.
 Installing a product that damages one part of your home in order to function is likely not the best long-term solution for you and your family.
+For gutter guards that keep your gutters free of clogs without voiding your roof warranty, LeafFilter is the optimal choice.